Skip to main content

 Advisory

-Evaluating and ranking opportunities by regulatory risk, medical-data sensitivity, and return.
+Scoring and ranking each opportunity by regulatory risk, medical-data sensitivity, and return.

 Contractor or architect